rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

     }
 });
 ```
-The issue is probably already striking to you: each instance of `A(i) +=` is a global memory R/W. The solution is straightforward and found in [sample-1-fixed.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-1-fixed.cpp): use a temporary storage for `A`, and R/W only once per thread:
+The issue is probably already striking to you: each instance of `A(i)+=` is a global memory R/W. The fix is straightforward and found in [sample-1-fixed.cpp](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/code-sample/code-sample/sample-1-fixed.cpp): use a temporary storage `tmp`, and R/W `A(i)`only once per thread:

 ```c++
 Kokkos::parallel_for("Kernel", size, KOKKOS_LAMBDA(const int i) {